| Nagas are a hybrid species: Human from the waist up with a large snake tail instead of legs.

 Difficulty of Play

-Nagas are a moderately difficult race to play, primarily because their slow movement speed makes it impossible to escape most opponents through retreat.
+Nagas are a moderately difficult race to play, primarily because their slow movement speed makes it impossible to escape most opponents by retreating.
 This is particularly noticeable in the early game, where a naga's Deformed Body mutation penalizes any armour they wear, their innate AC bonus hasn't had time to balance that out, and their combat skills and alternative options are most limited.
 Don't be afraid to make use of their poison spit ability to soften up difficult fights you can't avoid, and don't feel bad burning consumables to keep yourself alive through difficult encounters you just can't avoid.

 The higher the value, the better the aptitude.